-Admittedly, the institution is a hostel run for accommodating the students of Alphonsa College and St. Thomas College both recognized aided colleges affiliated to Mahatma Gandhi University and the tariff applicable is LT VI B. The site mahazar prepared by the inspection team on 07-08-2015 after inspection is seen acknowledged by the appellant, even though it is asserted that the signature was obtained by exerting threat of disconnection.
+Admittedly, the institution is a hostel run for accommodating the students of Alphonsa College, a recognized aided college affiliated to Mahatma

+Gandhi University and the tariff applicable is LT VI B. The site mahazar prepared by the inspection team on 07-08-2015 after inspection is seen acknowledged by the appellant, even though it is asserted that the signature was obtained by exerting threat of disconnection.
 The officers of the licensee conducted the site inspection is bound to collect all the materials for proving the misuse of tariff as stipulated in Regulation 151 (5) of Electricity Supply Code, 2014, which reads as: